deveshdatwani/trajectory-tracking-for-autonomous-vehicles/README.md

 world using the selected controller (Stanley: 1 or Linear Feedback: 2).
 A plot window will also pop up to show the desired path and actual path the vehicle takes as it drives through each subsequent waypoint.

+The user will be prompted by the terminal to `press any key` to start the control demonstration at the beginning and also at the end after all the plots have been displayed.